 Important notes when choosing your wool: Be sure that you do not choose a wool that is listed as washable or “super wash” as these will not felt properly.
 Worsted weight yarn is a good choice.
 You may want to choose a color that is less prone to bleeding.
 One standard skein makes about two dryer balls.

-Continue wrapping the yarn around the base in every direction, until your ball has reached the desired size.
-Be sure that you are wrapping the yarn tightly.
-Tennis ball sized is sufficient, but you can go as large as softball sized to help decrease drying time even more.
+- Continue wrapping the yarn around the base in every direction until your ball has reached the desired size.
+Be sure that you are wrapping the string tightly.
+Tennis ball-sized is sufficient, but you can go as large as softball-sized to help decrease drying time even more.

-Place your dryer ball(s) into the pantyhose or knee-high, knotting them closely in between and at the end.
-You can simply tie the hose or you can use cotton yarn to tie off each section.
+- Place your dryer ball(s) into the pantyhose or knee-high, knotting them closely in between and at the end.
+You can tie the hose or use cotton yarn to tie off each section.
 Do NOT use wool yarn for this step, as it will felt.

-Wash your newly wrapped dryer balls on a hot water cycle and dry on high heat to felt them.
-This can be done with loads of laundry to help conserve energy.
-It may take 3-4 cycles for the wool strands to bond together and have the “felted” exterior that you want to achieve.
+- Wash your newly wrapped dryer balls on a hot water cycle and dry on high heat to felt them.
+You can do this with loads of laundry to help conserve energy.
+It may take 3-4 cycles for the wool strands to bond together and have the “felted” exterior you want to achieve.

 When learning how to make wool dryer balls, it’s nice to be able to add your own essential oils.
 If you add oils to your dryer balls, you should wait a bit to allow absorption of the oils into the wool before tossing into the dryer.
 Though it is unlikely that there would be spotting from the oils if you skipped this step, it’s better to err on the side of caution and protect your clothing.